scipy/oldest-supported-numpy/README.rst

-This is a meta-package which can be used in ``pyproject.toml`` files to automatically provide as a build-time dependency the oldest version of Numpy that supports the given Python version and platform.
-In case of platforms for which Numpy has prebuilt wheels, the provided version also has a prebuilt Numpy wheel.
+This is a meta-package which can be used in ``pyproject.toml`` files to automatically provide as a build-time dependency the oldest version of NumPy that supports the given Python version and platform.
+In case of platforms for which NumPy has prebuilt wheels, the provided version also has a prebuilt NumPy wheel.

-The reason to use the oldest available Numpy version as a build-time dependency is because of ABI compatibility.
-Binaries compiled with old Numpy versions are binary compatible with newer Numpy versions, but not vice versa.
+The reason to use the oldest available NumPy version as a build-time dependency is because of ABI compatibility.
+Binaries compiled with old NumPy versions are binary compatible with newer NumPy versions, but not vice versa.
 This meta-package exists to make dealing with this more convenient, without having to duplicate the same list manually in all packages requiring it.